-Microsoft’s recent announcement that it purchased Yammer, the Software as a Service (SaaS) enterprise social media company, has competitors in the enterprise collaboration space speculating as to what the $1.2 billion deal means for Microsoft’s SharePoint collaboration platform
+Microsoft’s recent announcement that it purchased Yammer, the Software as a Service (SaaS) enterprise social media company, has competitors in the enterprise collaboration space speculating as to what the $1.2 billion deal means for Microsoft’s SharePoint collaboration platform as well as for the rest of the enterprise social media space.

 While consultants and analysts had speculated the move would either help consolidate Microsoft’s efforts in enterprise social media or simply point to gaps in an upcoming version of SharePoint, competitors saw the move as validating their own approaches to workplace collaboration.